 A quick look at Victoria’s privacy and data protection law

-The Privacy and Data Protection Act 2014 (the successor to the Information Privacy Act 2000) governs the collection and handling of ‘personal information’ by Victorian government agencies.
+The (the successor to the Information Privacy Act 2000) governs the collection and handling of ‘personal information’ by Victorian government agencies.
 It provides a protective data security regime for the Victorian public sector.

 Under the PDPA, ‘personal information’ means information or an opinion recorded in any form and whether true or not, about an individual whose identity can be ascertained, from the information or opinion, but doesn’t include information of a kind to which the Health Records Act 2001 applies.

 Examples of personal information include a person’s:

 - financial details

 Some personal information is classed as ‘sensitive information’ and includes information or an opinion about a person’s:

 - racial or ethnic origin